Dick Tracy's G-Men: Reception

-Theatrical
+Releases

-Dick Tracy's G-Mens official release date is 2 September 1939, although this is actually the date the seventh chapter was made available to film exchanges.
+Dick Tracy's G-Mens official release date was September 2, 1939, although this is actually the date the seventh chapter was made available to film exchanges.

-The serial was re-released on 19 September 1955 following the release of Republic's final serial, King of the Carnival.
-Dick Tracy's G-Men began a series of re-releases that accounted for all of Republic's remaining serial releases, finishing with a re-release of Zorro's Fighting Legion in March 1958.
+The serial was re-released on September 19, 1955 following the release of Republic's final, newly produced serial King of the Carnival.
+Republic had been re-releasing serials since 1948 but, beginning with Dick Tracy's G-Men, all of Republic's remaining serial releases would be reissues, finishing with a re-release of Zorro's Fighting Legion in March 1958.

 VCI released the serial on two DVD discs in 2008.
 It was later released together with the other three Dick Tracy serials in a boxed DVD set by VCI in 2013.

-Critical reception

-Movie serial historian William C. Cline states that the Dick Tracy serials were "unexcelled in the action field", adding that "in any listing of serials released after 1930, the four Dick Tracy adventures from Republic must stand out as classics of the suspense detective thrillers, and the models for many others to follow."